About our program

 • 2024 welcomed a new Graduate Program to RCH that revitalised and reinvigorated what we have to offer Graduate Nurses.
 Our new program aims to provide an adaptable experience that builds resilience and foundational competence over various specialties.

-The RCH Graduate Nurse Program will facilitate your transition from newly graduated Registered Nurse to a competent and confident professional through a model of continuous learning and development in a safe and supportive environment.
+The RCH Foundation of Paediatrics Program will facilitate your transition from newly graduated Registered Nurse to a competent and confident professional through a model of continuous learning and development in a safe and supportive environment.

-RCH provides a structured program encompassing both a 12-month Graduate Nurse Program and an additional 12-month Career Advancement Year Program.
+RCH provides a structured program encompassing a 12-month program for graduate nurses with an additional 12-months to consolidate foundational paediatric knowledge and skills.
 During this 2-year period you will complete 3 rotational clinical placements that incorporate medical, surgical and specialty nursing practice specific to our paediatric population.

-The first year Graduate Nurse Program will assist in building foundational nursing skills and provide a supportive program to develop your clinical knowledge, skills and competence.
+The first year of the Foundations of Paediatric Program will assist in building foundational nursing skills and provide a supportive program to develop your clinical knowledge, skills and competence.

-The second year Career Advancement Program immediately follows, providing consolidation and advance competence, challenging you to contribute to excellent patient outcomes and encouraging you to explore the career opportunities available within RCH.
+The second year of the program immediately follows, providing consolidation and advance competence, challenging you to contribute to excellent patient outcomes and encouraging you to explore the career opportunities available within RCH.

 The program is designed to promote: